arendsee/toy-workflow-library/README.md

-# Stage
+# Toyflow

-Stage is a monad for propagating computations that carry along a history, and freezing them on the first failure.
+Toyflow is a monad for propagating computations that carry along a history, and freezing them on the first failure.